omok12/Might-Rolls/README.md

 ```
 Modifiers at a lower level are equally likely to be higher than Modifiers at a higher level as the other way around
 ```
-Using the following code to test the hypothesis as follows:
+Under the null hypothesis, i.e P(Modifier at Level 2 > Modifier at level 11) = .5,

-(Modifier at Level 11) < (Modifier at Level 2)
+the following is use to find the p-value.

 ```
 import scipy.stats as stats